oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 The oneDPL library added histogram APIs, currently implemented only for device policies with the DPC++ backend.
 These APIs are defined in the oneAPI Specification 1.4.
-Please see the [oneAPI Specification](https://github.com/uxlfoundation/oneAPI-spec/blob/main/source/elements/oneDPL/source/parallel_api/algorithms.rst#parallel-algorithms) for the details.
+Please see the [oneAPI Specification](https://github.com/uxlfoundation/oneAPI-spec/blob/main/source/elements/oneDPL/source/parallel_api/algorithms.rst#parallel-algorithms) for details.
 The host-side backends (serial, TBB, OpenMP) are not yet supported.
 This RFC proposes extending histogram support to these backends.

 The pull request for the proposed implementation exists [here](https://github.com/oneapi-src/oneDPL/pull/1974).